Lustalk/Lustalk/README.md

-# Hi there, I'm Lucas Lustosa 👋
+# 🚀 Hi there, I'm Lucas Lustosa!

-### Python Developer and Automation Focused on Financial Markets and Quant Trading
+### Python Developer & Data Scientist in Career Transition

-I’m a developer passionate about leveraging **Python**, **data analysis**, and **automation** to build innovative solutions for the **financial market and Quant Trading**.
-Actively seeking opportunities to apply my technical expertise in creating efficient, data-driven systems.
+I'm currently transitioning my career, focusing on applying my knowledge in **Python**, **data science**, and **automation** to build innovative solutions.
+I'm seeking opportunities to leverage my technical expertise in efficient, data-driven systems.
 Open to new challenges!

 ---

 ## 👨‍💻 About Me

-My journey started in engineering, where I first discovered my passion for programming.
+My journey began in engineering, where I first discovered my passion for programming.
 In 2021, freelancing in web development reignited my drive to create scalable digital solutions, leading me to focus on software development.
-Today, I specialize in **Quant Trading and financial automation**, combining my skills in **Python**, **data analysis**, and **system architecture** to develop tools that optimize financial strategies.
+Currently, I'm deepening my expertise in **Data Science**, combining my skills in **Python**, **data analysis**, and **system architecture** to solve complex problems and optimize processes.

-I’m committed to building robust solutions using tools like **VectorBT**, **yfinance**, and **Streamlit**, with a strong focus on algorithmic trading and financial data analysis.
-Open to new opportunities!
+I'm committed to building robust solutions using tools like **Pandas**, **NumPy**, and **Scikit-learn**, with a strong focus on data analysis, manipulation, machine learning, and automation.

 ---